Is Pass Plus worth it?

 This module focuses on lane discipline, safe speed, and motorway fatigue.
 You’ll also learn how to deal with a breakdown, meaning you’re less likely to panic if you’re ever in the situation where you need road-side assistance.

 How to book a place on a Pass Plus course

-Once you have completed your Pass Plus course, you will need to apply for a Pass Plus certificate.
-This is essential if you want a discount on your insurance.
+Once you’ve completed your Pass Plus course, you’ll need to apply for a Pass Plus certificate.
+This is what you’ll need as proof if you want to find out about discount on your insurance.

-To apply, you’ll need your training report signed by your instructor.
-It must say that you’ve met the requirements for each module.
-All you have to then is send the signed form to the Driver and Vehicle Standards Agency (DVSA) by post to;
+To apply, you’ll need your training report signed by your instructor, which should say that you’ve met the requirements for each module.
+All you have to do is send the signed form to the Driver and Vehicle Standards Agency (DVSA) by post to;

 Driver and Vehicle Standards Agency